← All posts

 The problem with subscriptions for tools like this

 Puritanizer is a tool you use when you remember you have it.
-You see a photo in the group chat, you think "that one should be Victorian," you open the tab, you puritanize, you close the tab.
+You see a photo in the group chat, you think "that one needs a nun habit," you open the tab, you puritanize, you close the tab.
 You might do this four times in a week and then not at all for two months.
 A subscription punishes exactly that usage pattern.
 You pay £7 in month three when you did not open the tool once.
 You either get frustrated and cancel or — more commonly — you forget, and a year later you have paid £84 to a tool you used twice.

 This is, bluntly, a worse deal for the user than the tool deserves.
 And a worse deal for the user is, over time, a worse deal for us, because users who feel overcharged leave and never recommend the thing.